ttskch/audio2video-cli/README.md

 # audio2video-cli

-Convert an audio file to a simple color video file.
+A CLI tool to convert an audio file to a simple video file.
-Maybe it's useful for attaching just audio to your **tweet** :wink: (We cannot attach audio file but can do video file.)
+Maybe it's useful for attaching just audio to your tweet.
+(We cannot attach audio file but can do video file.)

 ## Requirements